The Best Coffee Shops in London

 Climpson & Sons: Hackney

-Climpson & Sons is an institution in east London known for its speciality roasts.
-Dating to 2002, it began as a humble market stall on Broadway Market.
-With 22 years under their belt, Climpson & Sons has become the authority on ethical coffee sourcing, roasting, and brewing – and it is now a B Corp-certified coffee producer.
+Climpson & Sons is an institution in East London known for its speciality roasts.
+Dating back to 2002, it began as a humble market stall on Broadway Market.
+With more than 20 years under their belt, Climpson & Sons has become the authority on ethical coffee sourcing, roasting, and brewing – and it is now a B Corp-certified coffee producer.

 This renowned Hackney café bears a rustic, rural charm, with pretty pastries and an evolving menu handwritten in cursive on the glass windows.
-A fragment seemingly from an enchanting fictional village, passersby often pause to examine and explore this beautifully bucolic alcove.
+A fragment seemingly from an enchanting fictional village, passersby often pause to examine and explore this harmonious alcove.

 TomTom Coffee House: Belgravia